On the Value Group of a Model of Peano Arithmetic: Abstract

 \section{Abstract}

-We investigate real closed fields admitting an integer part of which non-negative cone is a model of Peano Arithmetic (or of its fragment $I\Delta_{0}+EXP$).
-We obtain necessary conditions on the value group of such a real closed field.
-These allow us to construct a class of examples of real closed fields which do not admit such integer parts.
+We investigate $IPA$ - real closed fields, that is, real closed fields which admit an integer part whose non-negative cone is a model of Peano Arithmetic.
+We show that the value group of an $IPA$ - real closed field is an exponential group in the residue field, and that the converse fails in general.
+As an application, we classify (up to isomorphism) value groups of countable recursively saturated exponential real closed fields.
+We exploit this characterization to construct countable exponential real closed fields which are not $IPA$ - real closed fields.